-We see it in sports all the time, if there is a weak link on the team they cannot win the championship.
-It takes everyone operating at their top-level and working together to achieve success and to win it all.
+We see it in sports all the time, if there is a weak link on the team, they cannot win the championship.
+It takes everyone operating at their top level and working together to achieve success and win it all.
 The same holds true in home construction.
 You have to build a complete and balanced team to actually get a green home.

 There are many aspects that go into achieving your dream green home.
 It has to fit your budget, provide healthy indoor air, operate efficiently, be economical to build, and conserve water (just to name a few).
 The appropriate team depends on the complexity of the design.
 As I have written many times, just purchasing a plan from a magazine does not take into account the site, the climate, or locally available materials and expertise.
 A builder is not an expert at selecting materials that are the most efficient and affordable option to achieve your goal.
 Many times they will send you to a supply house to make your selections – this puts all the burden on you to determine the most economical and appropriate option.
 Unless you frequently build homes yourself, you should not be expected to know the best solutions.